Bruce Springsteen

-Springsteen then released The Rising (2002), which was dedicated to the victims of the September 11 attacks.
-He released two more folk albums, Devils & Dust (2005) and We Shall Overcome: The Seeger Sessions (2006), his first cover album.
-Springsteen followed with two more albums with the E Street Band, Magic (2007) and Working on a Dream (2009).
-His next albums, Wrecking Ball (2012) and High Hopes (2014), topped album charts worldwide.
-In 2017, 2018 and 2021, Springsteen performed the critically acclaimed show Springsteen on Broadway, in which he performed songs and told stories from his 2016 autobiography; an album version from the Broadway performances was released in 2018.
-He released the solo album Western Stars in 2019, Letter to You with the E Street Band in 2020, and a solo covers album entitled Only the Strong Survive in 2022.
-Letter to You reached No. 2 in the US, making Springsteen the first artist to release a top-five album in six consecutive decades.
+Following the Bruce Springsteen and the E Street Band Reunion Tour in 1999 and 2000, Springsteen released The Rising (2002), dedicated to the victims of the September 11 attacks.
+This was followed by two folk albums, Devils & Dust (2005) and We Shall Overcome: The Seeger Sessions (2006), his first cover album.
+Springsteen followed with Magic (2007), Working on a Dream (2009), Wrecking Ball (2012), and High Hopes (2014).
+In 2017, 2018, and 2021, Springsteen performed Springsteen on Broadway, performing songs and telling stories from his 2016 autobiography.
+He released the solo album Western Stars in 2019, Letter to You with the E Street Band in 2020, and a solo cover album, Only the Strong Survive, in 2022.
+With Letter to You, Springsteen became the first artist to release a top-five album in six consecutive decades.
+He released the politically charged "Streets of Minneapolis" in 2026, which reached number one on the iTunes Top Songs chart.

 A prominent musician from the album era, Springsteen has sold more than 140 million records worldwide, making him one of the best-selling music artists of all time.
 His accolades include 20 Grammy Awards, two Golden Globes, an Academy Award, and a Special Tony Award.
 He was inducted into the Songwriters Hall of Fame and the Rock and Roll Hall of Fame in 1999, received the Kennedy Center Honors in 2009, was named MusiCares person of the year in 2013, and was awarded the Presidential Medal of Freedom in 2016 and the National Medal of Arts in 2023.
 In 2010, Rolling Stone ranked Springsteen 23rd on its list of the "100 Greatest Artists of All Time", describing him as "the embodiment of rock and roll".
-In 2025, Springsteen became one of only five artists to gross over $2.3 billion in touring thanks to his 2023-2025 Tour with the E Street Band.
+In 2025, Springsteen became one of only five artists to gross over $2.3 billion in touring thanks to his 2023–2025 Tour with the E Street Band.